 How healthy are Australian Shepherds?

-Aussies are generally healthy dogs but like with any other breed they are prone to their own set of potential issues.
-The most common are hip dysplasia, eye diseases, and epilepsy, and severe cases of these may require surgery and can be expensive to treat.
+On the whole, Aussies are fairly healthy dogs, but as with any breed, they have their own unique health challenges to contend with.
+The most common issues are hip dysplasia, eye diseases, and epilepsy, and severe cases of these may require surgery and can be expensive to treat.

 Not all of these health problems are detectable in young puppy’s but some issues, such as eye diseases, are passed down genetically and a responsible breeder will have tested the parents for these.
 Before you bring your Aussie home, ask to see the certificate that shows your new furkid comes from healthy breeding stock.